 There are several specific problems linked to this lack of financial literacy:

 1. Growing Debt

 The Federal Reserve reports that Americans as a nation now owe more than $4 trillion in consumer debt.
 According to the 2018 FINRA study, 19% of Americans spent more than their income in the past year, not counting major purchases such as a house or car.
 More than one in five respondents in the FINRA study had medical bills that were past due.

 2. Costly Debt

 Americans aren’t just borrowing more money than ever; they’re borrowing it in particularly costly ways.
-About one in four FINRA respondents had borrowed money in the past five years through some form of non-bank loan, such as a payday loan, auto title loan, pawnshop, or rent-to-own store.
-About one in three respondents said they had paid only the minimum on a credit card at least once in the past year.
+Nearly 30% of FINRA respondents had borrowed money in the past five years through some form of non-bank loan, such as a payday loan, auto title loan, pawnshop, or rent-to-own store.
+More than one in three respondents said they had paid only the minimum on a credit card at least once in the past year.
 One out of 11 respondents said they were underwater on a home loan, owing more on the mortgage than the house was worth.

 3. Lack of Emergency Savings

-Pro Tip: If you don’t have an emergency fund set up, start today.
+Pro tip: If you don’t have an emergency fund set up, start today.
 Open a Savings Builder account from CIT Bank.
-You’ll earn 2.20%, and you’ll be able to afford an unexpected expense if it pops up.
+You’ll earn a generous APY, and you’ll be able to afford an unexpected expense if it pops up.

 4. Lack of Retirement Savings